In Case of Emergency | Laws & Customs | Lost Travel Papers | Medical Concerns

 Last Reviewed: January 2023

-What happens if I lose my passport while I am traveling?
+What should I do if I lose my passport while traveling?

-If your passport is lost or stolen while you are on your trip, you should contact the nearest Canadian mission, such as an embassy, High Commission, Consulate or Trade Mission immediately as well as the local police.
+If your passport is lost or stolen while you are on your trip, contact the Passport Program as soon as possible, as well as the local police.

 How many copies of my passport do I get?

-What other precautions should I take with my travel papers?
+What other precautions should I take with my travel documents?

 Medical Concerns

-I am taking some prescription medicine and I don’t want to get into trouble about drugs in a foreign country.
+I am taking some prescription medication and do not want to get into trouble having drugs in a foreign country.
 What should I do?

-What can I do if the country I am traveling to has a problem with the medicine I need?
+What can I do if the country I am traveling to has a problem with the medication I need?

-You should carry a copy of your prescription for your medicine that lists both the generic and trade names of the drug, as well as a letter from your doctor that states the medical reasons for your prescription and the recommended dosage.
-Keep all of your medicines in their original, labeled container, don’t mix them up to try and save space.
-The travel medical clinics we mentioned in the last question can give you additional advice about what to do.
+Carry a copy of your prescription that lists both the generic and trade names of the drugs.
+Also carry a letter from your doctor that states the medical reasons for your prescription and the recommended dosage.
+Keep all of your medications in their original, labeled containers.
+Do not mix them up to try to save space.

-I need needles for insulin shots for my diabetes.
-What should I do about this?
+I need to carry needles with me for my medications.
+What should I do?

-You should take along a letter from your doctor that states your medical condition and that you need the needles for a medical purpose.
-You should also take along enough needles to carry you through to the end of your visit.
+You should carry a letter from your doctor that states your medical condition and that you need the needles for a medical purpose.
+You should also take enough needles for your whole trip as you may not be able to access more while you travel.

-You should take along a letter from your doctor that states your allergy and the need to have an antidote in needle form in case of an emergency.
-The travel medical clinics can give you further advice about how to travel with these items.
+You should carry a letter from your doctor that states your allergy and your need to have an antidote in needle form in case of an emergency.

 Are there any other medical precautions I should take?

-Another good idea is to take an extra pair of prescription glasses or your prescription for glasses or contact lenses in case you lose them when traveling.
+- an extra pair of prescription glasses or a copy of your prescription for glasses or contact lenses in case you lose a pair while traveling